mattischrome/console-blog/content/posts/dora-carrington-at-pallant-house/index.md

 ---
-title: "Dora Carrington"
-category: "Art"
+category: Art
-tags: [Art, Twenty Five, Bloomsbury Group, Pallant House, Dora Carrington]
-date: "2025-01-29"
+date: '2025-01-29'
-description: "Dora Carrington was an artist loosely affiliated with the Bloomsbury Group and noted for her unconventional lifestyle.
-Despite a short career, her work had a great impact and a retrospective at the Pallant House Gallery in Chichester brings together some of her major works."
+tags:
+- Art
+- Twenty Five
+- Bloomsbury Group
+- Pallant House
+- Dora Carrington
+title: Dora Carrington
 ---
 Dora Carrington was an artist loosely affiliated with the Bloomsbury Group and noted for her unconventional lifestyle.
 Despite a short career, her work had a great impact and [a retrospective at the Pallant House Gallery in Chichester](https://pallant.org.uk/whats-on/dora-carrington/) brings together some of her major works.

 I was a bit confused at the start of the show, as I had got my Carrington's wrong!
 I'd been thinking this was a show about [Leonora Carrington](https://en.wikipedia.org/wiki/Leonora_Carrington) who was active later, initially in circles with Max Ernst, and later on in her own right in Mexico City.
 I will have to wait for a retrospective of her work another time.